OCA/server-tools/auth_brute_force/README.rst

 Known issues / Roadmap
 ======================

-* The ID used to identify a remote request is the IP provided in the request (key 'REMOTE_ADDR').
+* Remove 🐒 patch for https://github.com/odoo/odoo/issues/24183 when fixed.

 * Depending of server and / or user network configuration, the idenfication of the user can be wrong, and mainly in the following cases:

-* If the Odoo server is behind an Apache / NGinx proxy without redirection, all the request will be have the value '127.0.0.1' for the REMOTE_ADDR key;
+  * If the Odoo server is behind an Apache / NGinx proxy and it is not properly configured, all requests will use the same IP address.
+Blocking such IP could render Odoo unusable for all users! **Make sure your logs output the correct IP for werkzeug traffic before installing this addon.**
-* If some users are behind the same Internet Service Provider, if a user is banned, all the other users will be banned too;

 Bug Tracker
 ===========